-You should also set aside a few minutes to check with your Human Resources department to make sure you’ve filled out your w-4 correctly and are having the proper amount withheld from your paycheck especially with the changes under the new tax reform law which impacts the income you’re receiving in 2018 and your 2018 taxes.
+You should also set aside a few minutes to check with your Human Resources department to make sure you’ve filled out your w-4 correctly and are having the proper amount withheld from your paycheck especially with the changes under tax reform.

 Looking Out for Grandparents